 Depending on soil type, one hectare of rice requires 25 to 30 person days to establish.

 Manual transplanting can be done in two methods:

 In random method, seedlings are transplanted without a definite distance or space between plants.

-When transplanting is done at random, equal distances between hills are difficult to determine but it is essential that the estimated distances should not be too close or too wide (not less than 10 cm and not more than 25 cm) to compliment control of weeds through early shading by rice canopies.
+When transplanting is done at random, equal distances between hills are difficult to determine but it is essential that the estimated distances should not be too close or too wide (not less than 10 cm and not more than 25 cm) to complement control of weeds through early shading by rice canopies.

 - Straight-row Method

 Plant spacing is an important factor in transplanting rice.
 Proper spacing can increase the yield by 25−40% over improper spacing.
 You will also save money on inputs, labor, and materials.